mikrobe/trainingbot/README.md

 #### Long Workouts
 The long workout will increase distances until you get close or a little above the target race distance.
-Sessions for long workouts are based on the same rule as short workouts.
+Sessions for long workouts are based on statistical METS values [14].
 The 10% rule applies in distances also to prevent injuries.
 But % effects distances.
 Intensity must remain at z2 or below.
 The bot will set your race day distance and decrease distances each week.
 In some weeks (near the end) you will do distance a little above the targeted distance.

+The algorithm use different metrics for each sports.

 Target:
 * 5k for Spring distance,